-|Current year of the festival:||57th|
+|Current year of the festival:||63rd|

-|When it will take place:||May 26 - June 3, 2017|
+|When it will take place:||1. – 7.
+6. 2023|

 |Location:||Zlín, Prague and other towns in the Czech Republic

-|Festival attendance in 2016:||125,000 visitors|
+|Festival attendance in 2021:||

 ZLÍN FILM FESTIVAL is the oldest and largest film festival of its kind in the world.
 This is a significant international event which has an excellent reputation and holds lots of respect.
 The festival screenings are conducted not only in Zlin, but also in many other towns in the Czech Republic.
 Each year the festival presents around 300 films from more than 50 countries around the world.
 Since 2010 festival attendance has exceeded 95,000 children and adults.
 The mission and goal of the ZLÍN FILM FESTIVAL is the presentation of contemporary world film for children and youth in the Czech Republic as well as an exhibition of Czech films.
 An important aspect of the festival is not only the effort to entertain young audiences, but to also – through film – to educate, expand their awareness of the outside world, and develop esthetic, social and moral perceptions.

 The Golden Slipper